5 Adult Swim Shows That Are Frighteningly Funny

-cartoon comedic gems here that you will want to run outside to tell everyone—just remember to put on underwear this time.
+Comedy often takes the high or low road, but these 5 Adult Swim shows that are frighteningly funny forge their own path.
+There are enough cartoon comedic gems here that you will want to run outside to tell everyone—just remember to put on underwear this time.

 "The Venture Bros." feels like you are viewing what goes on behind the scenes of a comic book.
 With a mad scientist who mixes indifference and controlling parenting while trying to step out of the huge shadow his father left behind, this show delves into so many layers of dysfunction that Dante's "Inferno" feels like it needs a revision to add about twenty more levels.
 The politicking between villains and heroes feels like it would fit perfectly in our reality and provides a constant stream of laughter as every single character gets their weaknesses and insecurities put under a microscope for viewers' enjoyment.
 You need to watch Brock Sampson as the nanny/bodyguard at least once in your life.

 Action figures come out of their boxes to interact in this Adult Swim show.
 "Robot Chicken" is a sketch show where the sketches can last for a few seconds to minutes and each one feels like a solid, loving punch to your funny bone.
 The creation of personal lives for the toys as well as the abundance of imaginative scenarios makes a show that transcends the normal male-heavy bias that action figures have carried for decades.
 Anything featuring Skeletor is worth its weight in gold.